-It takes primer 30 minutes to dry to touch and 1-2 hours to dry enough for paint.
-However, its dry time is also determined from room temperature, humidity levels, and thickness of the coat.
+Water-based primer takes less than 1 hour to dry between coats, while oil-based primer takes around 1 hour.
+However, its dry time is also determined by room temperature, humidity levels, and thickness of the coat.

 Water-based primers dry faster than oil-based primers because water evaporates faster than oils from the coating.

-The coating must be fully dry and hard enough to support another coating.
-So, if you apply a second coating too soon, the finish will turn sticky or remain wet for longer.
-If the coating is wet, you can’t apply paint over it as it won’t stick.
+This gives the primer coating enough time to dry and become hard enough to support another coating.
+If you re-coat it too soon, the finish may turn sticky or remain wet for longer.

 The Type of Primer